 A One Fund initiative creates a “long tail of generosity” as the initiative focuses more on the heart change of the giver instead of the need of the church.

 For example, One Fund campaigns have a two-year timeline.
-In year three (the full year following the two years of a One Fund), we see churches retain 40-60% of the new giving.
+In year three), we see churches retain 40-60% of the new giving.

 Let me explain.

 Let’s say a church has $1 million in income before launching a One Fund.
 During the season, they double their annual giving to $2 million.
 That church will likely receive $1.4 million to $1.6 million in year three—after the “campaign” has officially ended.

 It’s difficult to onboard and engage new families who begin attending in the middle of your traditional capital campaign process.

 We always try hard to engage new families.
 But most will view the campaign in progress as something you did before they arrived.
 So they’ll often wait for the next campaign and plan to commit to it when it rolls around.